FXCM named Best Zero Commission Broker at ADVFN Awards 2022 for second year running

 Disclosures

-*Zero Commission: When executing customers' trades, FXCM can be compensated in several ways, which include, but are not limited to: spreads, charging commissions at the open and close of a trade, and adding a mark-up to rollover, etc. Commission-based pricing is applicable to Active Trader account types..
+*Zero Commission: FXCM can be compensated in several ways, which includes but are not limited to adding a mark-up to the spreads it receives from its liquidity providers, adding a mark-up to rollover, etc. Commission-based pricing is applicable to Active Trader account types.

 Third Party Links: Links to third-party sites are provided for your convenience and for informational purposes only.
 FXCM bears no liability for the accuracy, content, or any other matter related to the external site or for that of subsequent links and accepts no liability whatsoever for any loss or damage arising from the use of this or any other content.
 Such sites are not within our control and may not follow the same privacy, security, or accessibility standards as ours.
 Please read the linked websites' terms and conditions.